If we were to believe everything that they show on television is true, Homeless people would be one of the most dangerous species on the planet.

 Homelessness is not just rough sleeping

 Lack of affordable, adequate homes and a bare minimum salary can lead to rough sleeping.
 One should not assume that a person chose to be homeless.
-Government should work more on eradicating the homelessness and not just people sleeping on the streets.
+In other words, the government should work more on eradicating the homelessness and not just people sleeping on the streets.

 Homeless people should just get a job, it would fix all their problems

 With sky rocketing rents and low-income wages, it is possible to be homeless even with a steady source of income.
-Having a job does not automatically fix homelessness.
+That is to say, having a job does not automatically fix homelessness.

 Homeless People deserve it

 Nobody deserves to be homeless.
 Some people are escaping domestic violence, fighting mental illness, overcoming an addiction, or just barely making enough money to afford a home.
-On average, it takes people 3-6 months to find a new job after losing one – and in that brief period, it is very easy to become homeless.
+As a result, it takes people 3-6 months to find a new job after losing one – and in that brief period, it is very easy to become homeless.